 You can use either PNG and JPEG images.
 Ideally, the image shape should be square or as close to square as you can get it.

-Further, keep GIFs under 600 KB to ensure they won’t be transcoded and compressed for carrier compatibility when sent.
-This ensures that recipients see the GIF the way you want it to appear — in the highest quality possible.
+Keep GIFs under 600 KB to ensure they won’t be transcoded and compressed for carrier compatibility when sent.
+This ensures that recipients see the GIF the way you want it to appear in the highest quality possible.
 If the GIF is over 600 KB, the message may not be delivered.